DanieleDidino/DanieleDidino.github.io/_LLM_projects/dailogy.md

 ## Description

 Thank you for your interest in our project.
-Please be aware that this is still a prototype and may contain bugs or unfinished features.

 Dailogy is a project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.